 A machine shop job-work producer that is locating or relocating in Albany, Georgia, need not suffer from a lack of trained production workers.
 The Albany Area Vocational-Technical School in Albany, where technical courses in machine shop are given, is available to service the manpower training requirements of a new industry in that area of the state.
 Through area vocational-technical schools, Quick Start, a totally state-supported program, is designed to screen and train workers for specific, clearly defined jobs in a particular plant.
-This
+This training assures a supply of production employees who know their work and plant requirements before they are hired.
+The manufacturer benefits by a lower labor turnover rate and higher initial productivity.

-NUMBER OF METAL SERVICE CENTERS

-AND FOUNDRIES IN THE SOUTHEAST, 1978
+NUMBER OF METAL SERVICE CENTERS AND FOUNDRIES IN THE SOUTHEAST, 1978